1faran-khandev/1faran-khandev/README.md

 ## 👋 Hi, I’m Muhammad Faran Ullah Khan (@1faran-khandev)

-I’m a passionate self-taught Frontend Developer with 3+ years of experience in building modern, responsive, and scalable web applications.
-I love crafting clean UI, working with React ecosystems, and exploring the power of AI in web development.
+I’m a passionate self-taught Frontend Developer with 3+ years of experience building modern, responsive, and scalable web applications.
+I love crafting clean UI, working with the React ecosystem, and exploring the power of AI in web development.

 ---